America's Health Rankings, United Health Foundation Logo

 Definition: Percentage of females ages 18-44 who reported binge drinking (four or more drinks on one occasion in the past 30 days) or heavy drinking (eight or more drinks per week)

-While men are more likely to engage in excessive drinking and become alcohol dependent, the gender gap has been decreasing as these behaviors become more common among younger generations of women.
+Although the prevalence of alcohol use remains higher among men than women, the gender gap is narrowing.
 Females absorb alcohol quicker and metabolize it more slowly than males, which can lead to accelerated development of adverse health outcomes even at lower levels of alcohol consumption.

 Among women, alcohol consumption is associated with an increased risk of liver disease, heart disease, breast cancer and hypertension.
-Moreover, binge drinking is associated with an increased prevalence of other substance use.
+Moreover, binge drinking is associated with an increased prevalence of using other substances such as marijuana, stimulants and cocaine and misusing prescription drugs.
 Among pregnant women, alcohol use is associated with preterm birth, stillbirth and miscarriage and can cause fetal alcohol spectrum disorder.
 Combined use of alcohol and cigarettes during pregnancy may also increase the risk of sudden infant death syndrome (SIDS).
 Very heavy alcohol consumption (14 or more drinks a week) may make conception difficult.

-Excessive drinking causes losses in workplace productivity and increases in health care expenses, criminal justice expenses, motor vehicle crash costs and property damage.
-The total estimated cost of excessive drinking in the United States was $249 billion in 2010, or about $2.05 per alcoholic drink consumed.
+Excessive drinking is associated with losses in workplace productivity and increases in health care expenses, criminal justice expenses and expenses related to motor vehicle crashes and property damage.
+The estimated cost of excessive drinking in the United States was $249 billion in 2010, or about $2.05 per alcoholic drink consumed.

-• Women who are college graduates compared with women with less education.
+• Women who are college graduates or have some post-high school education compared with women with less than a high school education.

 • Women with household incomes of $50,000 or more compared with women with lower household incomes.